 AWC offers opportunities for promising graduate students to gain valuable conservation field experience via our Internship Program.
-Former intern, Phoebe Dickins, shares her experiences below.
+Former intern at Mt Gibson Wildlife Sanctuary, Phoebe Dickins, shares her experiences below.

 When did you start and complete your science internship at AWC?
 What did you study ahead of the internship?

 I started my internship in February 2019 and completed it in July 2019.
 Before doing my internship I completed a Master of Biological Science specialising in Conservation Biology at the University of Western Australia.